This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-- Classic Fall Flavor: Warm spices in every bite.
+- Warm Fall Flavor: Classic spices like cinnamon, ginger, and cloves bring traditional pumpkin pie taste in every bite.

 Pumpkin season is the perfect time to try more fall favorites.
 If you love this pie, be sure to check out our other small batch pumpkin recipes like small batch pumpkin pie bars, small batch pumpkin muffins, mini pumpkin dump cake, single serving pumpkin coffee cake, and small batch pumpkin bars.